katjes733/weather-mcp-server/README.md

 ...
 ```

-Additionally, the following methods must be implemented:
+Additionally, the following methods must be implemented (see their corresponding `JSDoc` for details.):

 - `getName`
 - `getDescription`